 Over 6,000 people with disabilities already receive personalised benefits and over 20,000 more are entitled to modest benefits (a few thousand dollars p.a.) for respite purposes.
 For the vast majority of people receiving disability benefits the amount is well less than the jobseeker benefit or fortnightly national superannuation.
 For thousands of other people with disabilities and their whanau the likelihood of receiving and exercising choice over personal budgets are still years away.

 As part of the government’s response to Covid-19, the government has shown it can act quickly.
 It is the government's choice whether it will treat people with disabilities the same as others receiving benefits and subsidies.
 Payments are direct to other beneficiaries, they should be direct to people with disabilities, or where relevant to their authorised whanau or supporters.
 No one knows better than them how and when their support benefits need to be spent.

 It doesn't take ten years to do this.
 It is time to end the mountains of briefing papers and years of excuses.
 It is time to enable and enhance the capability of people with disabilities, and their families.

 If the government doesn't take this opportunity now and leaves equity and equal treatment for the disability community on the back burner, then another generation of people with disabilities and their whanau will be disadvantaged, on its watch.

 That’s not good enough for an inclusive society.
 A government truly interested in addressing equity and wellbeing, not to mention kindness, can and would act on this issue now.

-Mark Jeffries is a director of Platforms for Good, an NZ enterprise delivering online platforms enabling people, communities and governments to re-imagine how community, health and social services can be accessed.
+Mark Jeffries is a director of Platforms for Good, an NZ social impact enterprise delivering online platforms for people, communities and governments to re-imagine how community, health and social services can be accessed.